MaximeCorp/investment_simulator/README.md

 - Add a small interest on the bank account (around 3% per year)
 - Draw an ASCII graph representing overtime wealth and invested money at the end of simulation (have to figure out how to display)

+How it was coded:
+- Python
+- Dictionnary keeping track of all necessary data --> easy to change/add followed data

+What can be upgraded:
+- No function, just pure code -> arrange the code by replacing repetitive tasks by functions and keep implementing function

+Why did I write it this way?
+It was supposed to be just a quick code to see something but then I got inspired.

 This simulation aims to simulate how it would happen in real life and allows to choose how much to invest/trade and allow to manage money each month to have a realistic image of what you can achieve financially.
 If used with realistic perfomances, the maths are right.